ShikhaSuman/Malicious-URL-detection/README.md

-# malicious url detection by applying Logistic Regression .
+## malicious url detection using Logistic Regression .
 # data.csv has been taken from Kaggle